jigyasabisht/Movie_recommendation_System/README.md

  - Model based
  - Memory based

-The dataset taken for creating this movie recommendation is [Movielens 100k dataset](https://grouplens.org/datasets/movielens/100k/)
+The dataset taken for creating this movie recommendation system is [Movielens 100k dataset](https://grouplens.org/datasets/movielens/100k/)

 For classifaction we have taken ml-100k.data